 - Once the cubes have frozen solid, toss into your favorite summer beverage.
 That’s it!

 This summer, keep your kids engaged and trying new things with these awesome candy creations.
-Even if you’re only cooking something once in a while, you’ll be making fun memories that your children are sure to cherish for years to come – and you’ll get a something sweet to eat, too!
+Even if you’re only trying a fun summer candy recipe once in a while, you’ll be making fun memories that your children are sure to cherish for years to come – and you’ll get a something sweet to eat, too!